tendermint/tendermint/spec/reactors/consensus/consensus-reactor.md

 ```
 handleMessage(msg):
     if prs.Height != msg.Height then return

     if prs.Round != msg.Round && !msg.IsCommit then return

     prs.ProposalBlockPartsHeader = msg.BlockPartsHeader
     prs.ProposalBlockParts = msg.BlockParts
 ```

+The number of block parts is limited to 1601 (`types.MaxBlockPartsCount`) to protect the node against DOS attacks.

 ### HasVoteMessage handler